Phantasy Star IV: Release

-The game was released in Japan in December 1993, North America in February 1995 and the United Kingdom and Europe in December, 1995.
-End of the Millennium was the first Phantasy Star title not to be localized to Brazil by Tec Toy.
+The game was released in Japan in December 1993, North America in February 1995 and the United Kingdom and Europe in November 1995.
+The End of the Millennium was the first Phantasy Star title not to be localized to Brazil by Tec Toy.
 Sega initially stated that they would not publish the game in Europe.

 In the United States, the game retailed for just under $100.

 The cover art for the American and European releases was done by Boris Vallejo.
 Both covers depict Chaz, Rika, and Rune, but the American/European box art deviates from their appearance in-game.

-In Japan, the game was initially announced as Phantasy Star IV, but by the time of release it had been renamed Phantasy Star: The End of the Millennium.
+In Japan, the game was initially announced as Phantasy Star IV, but by the time of release, it had been renamed Phantasy Star: The End of the Millennium.
 At the time, this renaming was seen by the gaming press as an attempt to make it clear that the game was a followup to Phantasy Star II.
 The American and European releases took the title Phantasy Star IV, though the title screen of all versions of the game reads Phantasy Star: The End of the Millennium.
 The titles are combined to Phantasy Star IV: The End of the Millennium in the Sega Genesis Collection compilation.

 Phantasy Star IV was the last Phantasy Star game until Phantasy Star Online (2000), which has a mainly unrelated story.

 Ports and remakes

+An unlicensed demake of the game for the 8 bits NES famiclones was published in Chinese by Fuzhou Waixing Computer Science & Technology Co.
+Ltd. in 1996.

 The game was ported as part of Phantasy Star Collection for the Sega Saturn, released only in Japan.
-There was a Windows port released in 2004, as well as its inclusion in the Sega Genesis Collection, Sonic's Ultimate Genesis Collection, Sega Genesis Classics, and the Sega Genesis Mini.
+It was also included in the Sega Genesis Collection, Sonic's Ultimate Genesis Collection, Sega Genesis Classics, and the Sega Genesis Mini.
 Sega Ages planned a remake for the PlayStation 2 console, having revamped the first two games: Phantasy Star Generation 1 and Phantasy Star Generation 2.